-- "complainant" includes a representative or other individual with authority to act on the consumer's behalf. - (c) "Denied complaint" means a complaint for which the covered person has made a final decision to not take any corrective action. - (d) "Final decision" means the conclusion that the covered person, after due consideration and any necessary investigation, has reached regarding the complaint and has communicated to the complainant. - (e) "Inquiry" means a question or request for information, interpretation, or clarification submitted by an inquirer regarding a specific issue or problem with a financial product or service. - (f) "Inquirer" means the consumer who submitted an inquiry to a covered person and is contracted with, has applied to be contracted with, or has had a debt or other obligation assigned to, the covered person.
-An "inquirer" includes a representative or other individual with authority to act on the consumer's behalf. - (g) "Officer" has the same meaning as the definition of that term in California Financial Code section 190.
+- (c) "Denied complaint" means a complaint for which the covered person has made a final decision to not take any corrective action. - (d) "Final decision" means the conclusion that the covered person, after due consideration and any necessary investigation, has reached regarding the complaint and has communicated to the complainant. - (e) "Inquiry" means a question or request for information, interpretation, or clarification submitted by an inquirer regarding a specific issueaccount or problem with a financial product or service.
+An "inquiry" does not include: - (1) Any matter resolved to the inquirer's satisfaction during the initial contact between the inquirer and the covered person regarding that matter, - (2) A request made pursuant to Title 1.81.5 of Part 4 of Division 3 of the Civil Code regarding personal information collected by a business, - (3) A request for information or documents identified in Civil Code section 1788.14.5(a) and (b), or - (4) A notification filed by a consumer with a debt collector pursuant to 15 U.S.C.
+Sec.
+1692g to request the name and address of the original creditor. - (f) "Inquirer" means the consumer, as defined in Financial Code section 90005(c), who submitted an inquiry to a covered person and is contracted with, has applied to be contracted with, or has had a debt or other obligation assigned to, the covered person.
+An "inquirer" includes a representative or other individual with authority to act on the consumer's behalf For this Article, an individual consumer, whether submitting the inquiry to the covered person directly or through an agent, trustee, representative, estate, trust, or joint trust, must be a resident of California at the time of the inquiry. - (g) "Officer" has means an individual designated by the same meaning as covered person with primary authority to monitor the definition of that term in California Financial Code section 190 complaint process and resolve complaints.